School of Psychology

 Key features

-• Hands-on learning in our psychology experiential learning lab.
-We embedded practical activities throughout the course, so you can put new knowledge into practice and build practical skills for future careers.
+Engage in practical activities within our psychology experiential learning lab to apply new knowledge and build skills for future careers.

-• Shape the psychologist you want to be.
-Course choices and our option-based final year give the freedom to explore the areas of psychology that interest and benefit you the most.
+Shape the psychologist you want to be.
+Tailor your studies with course choices and an option-based final year to focus on areas of psychology that benefit you the most.

 Course details